Tomshiii/ahk/lib/KSA/readme.md

 With the addition of [`[Keyboard Shortcuts.ini]`](https://github.com/Tomshiii/ahk/blob/main/lib/KSA/Keyboard%20Shortcuts.ini) you are able to quickly go in and adjust any keyboard shortcut and have it instantly reflect within any scripts that use it.

-Alongside this .ini file is the companion [`[Keyboard Shortcut Adjustments.ahk]`](https://github.com/Tomshiii/ahk/blob/main/lib/KSA/Keyboard%20Shortcut%20Adjustments.ahk) file which is where we create the values we then later call from within scripts.
+Alongside this .ini file is the companion [`[Keyboard Shortcut Adjustments.ahk]`](https://github.com/Tomshiii/ahk/blob/main/lib/KSA/Keyboard%20Shortcut%20Adjustments.ahk) file which is where we create the variables we then later call from within scripts.

 So first we define the hotkey within the `Keyboard Shortcuts.ini` file
 ```autohotkey